Kong/docs.konghq.com/app/enterprise/2.1.x/brain-immunity/alerts.md

 http://<COLLECTOR_HOST>:<COLLECTOR_PORT>/hars?alert_id=1
 ```

-### Clean Up the Data
+### Cleaning Up HARS Data

-Collector will clean the amount of HARs stored daily up to the max number of hars specified in the environment variable `MAX_HARS_STORAGE` and tables with extracted information to a max of two weeks of data.
+Collector will clean the amount of HARS stored daily up to the max number of HARs specified in the environment variable `MAX_HARS_STORAGE` and tables with extracted information to a max of two weeks of data.
 This means that at any day, the max number of HARs stored is the `MAX_HARS_STORAGE` + days_incoming_number_of_hars.
-If no `MAX_HARS_STORAGE` is specified, collector defaults to keeping two million hars in the database.
+If no `MAX_HARS_STORAGE` is specified, collector defaults to keeping two million HARS in the database.

 You can set your own value of `MAX_HARS_STORAGE` by setting the app environment variable through whatever means you've been deploying collector.

 Additionally, collector provides an endpoint to delete the HARs data at /clean-hars.
-This endpoint accepts get and post and takes one parameter `max_hars_storage` which will delete all hars until only the value passed with `max_hars_storage` remains and contains the most recent HARs added to the database.
+This endpoint accepts get and post and takes one parameter `max_hars_storage` which will delete all HARS until only the value passed with `max_hars_storage` remains and contains the most recent HARs added to the database.
 If no value is passed to `max_hars_storage`, it will clean the database to the default value set with the environment variable `MAX_HARS_STORAGE`.
 An example of using this endpoint with cURL looks like this:

 ```bash
 curl -d '{"max_hars_storage":10000} \